-- a. explain the standard-setting process used by UK and international bodies and the authority of UK and international standards; - b. explain the objectives and inherent limitations of financial statements, giving appropriate examples; - c. explain the qualitative characteristics of financial information and the constraints on such information, using appropriate examples to illustrate the explanation; - d. identify the effects of transactions in accordance with the IFRS Foundation's Conceptual Framework for Financial Reporting: - e. discuss the concepts of 'fair presentation' and 'true and fair view' and the circumstances in which these concepts may override the detailed provisions of legislation or of accounting standards; - f. explain the differences between financial statements produced using the accrual basis and those produced using the bases of cash accounting and break-up, performing simple calculations to illustrate the differences: - g. explain, in non-technical language, the different bases of measurement of the elements of the financial statements, illustrating the explanation with simple calculations and examples; - h. explain and demonstrate the concepts and principles surrounding the consolidation of financial statements; and i. identify and explain the ethical and professional issues for a professional accountant undertaking work in financial accounting and reporting and identify appropriate action.
+- a. explain the standard-setting process used by UK and international bodies and the authority of UK and international standards; - b. explain the objectives and inherent limitations of financial statements, giving appropriate examples; - c. explain the qualitative characteristics of financial information and the constraints on such information, using appropriate examples to illustrate the explanation; - d. identify the effects of transactions in accordance with the IFRS Foundation's Conceptual Framework for Financial Reporting: - discuss the concepts of 'fair presentation' and 'true and fair view' and the circumstances in which these concepts may override the detailed provisions of legislation or of accounting standards; - e.f. discuss the impact of sustainability and climate-related risks and opportunities on the preparation of the financial statements: - f.g. explain the differences between financial statements produced using the accrual basis and those produced using the bases of cash accounting and break-up, performing simple calculations to illustrate the differences; - g.h. explain, in non-technical language, the different bases of measurement of the elements of the financial statements, illustrating the explanation with simple calculations and examples;

+- h.i. explain and demonstrate the concepts and principles surrounding the consolidation of financial statements; and - i.i. identify and explain the ethical and professional issues for a professional accountant undertaking work in financial accounting and reporting and identify appropriate action.